beaudavenport/gatsby-blog/src/data/blog-posts/coding-in-covid.md

 tagline: 'Thoughts about programming in a dumpster fire of a year'
 image: '../images/engin-akyurt-hkd1xxzyQKw-unsplash.jpg'
 imageAttribution: <span>Photo by <a href="https://unsplash.com/@enginakyurt?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">engin akyurt</a> on <a href="https://unsplash.com/s/photos/pandemic-computer?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>
+excerpt: ...in March, we could maintain the status quo no more... since that bizarre Monday of getting our workstations setup in basements, play rooms and kitchens, our team has stayed fully remote...
 ---

 ## Last commit: Feb 3, 2020